IgniteUI/igniteui-xplat-docs/doc/kr/components/charts/features/chart-navigation.md

 Zooming is on by default on the chart.
 In order to disable navigation in the UI, you need to set either the `IsHorizontalZoomEnabled` and/or the `IsVerticalZoomEnabled` properties of the chart to false, depending on the direction that you wish to disable zooming.

 It is also possible to zoom or pan simply by clicking the mouse or using touch.
 The `DefaultInteraction` property of the data chart determines what happens on mouse click or touch events.
-This property defaults to `DragZoom` and when set to this with zooming enabled, clicking and dragging will place a preview rectangle over the plot area that will become the zoomed area of the chart.
-This `DefaultInteraction` property can also be set to either `DragPan` to allow panning or `None` to prevent these operations.
+This property defaults to **DragZoom** and when set to this with zooming enabled, clicking and dragging will place a preview rectangle over the plot area that will become the zoomed area of the chart.
+This `DefaultInteraction` property can also be set to either **DragPan** to allow panning or **None** to prevent these operations.

 ## Chart Navigation with Touch, Mouse and Keyboard

 Navigation in the $Platform$ data chart can happen with either touch, the mouse or the keyboard.
 The following operations can be invoked using touch, mouse or keyboard operations by default:

-- **Panning**: Using arrow keys on the keyboard or holding the Shift key, clicking and dragging with the mouse or pressing and moving your finger via touch.
+- **Panning** - Using arrow keys on the keyboard or holding the Shift key, clicking and dragging with the mouse or pressing and moving your finger via touch.
-- **Zoom In**: Using the PageUp key on the keyboard, rolling the mouse wheel up, or pinching to zoom in via touch.
+- **Zoom In** - Using the PageUp key on the keyboard, rolling the mouse wheel up, or pinching to zoom in via touch.
-- **Zoom Out**: Using the PageDown key on the keyboard, rolling the mouse wheel down, or pinching to zoom out via touch.
+- **Zoom Out** - Using the PageDown key on the keyboard, rolling the mouse wheel down, or pinching to zoom out via touch.
-- **Fit to Chart Plot Area**: Using the Home key on the keyboard.
+- **Fit to Chart Plot Area** - Using the Home key on the keyboard.
 There is no mouse or touch operation for this.
-- **Area Zoom**: Click and drag the mouse within the plot area with the `DefaultInteraction` property set to its default - `DragZoom`.
+- **Area Zoom** - Click and drag the mouse within the plot area with the `DefaultInteraction` property set to its default - **DragZoom**.

 The zoom and pan operations can also be enabled by using modifier keys by setting the `DragModifier` and `PanModifier` properties, respectively.
 These properties can be set to the following modifier keys, and when pressed, the corresponding operation will be executed: